NathanZC/media-deletion-helper/README.md

 # Media Deletion Helper

-A desktop application built with Electron to help manage and delete media files efficiently.
+A desktop application built with Electron to help go through and delete media files as fast as possible.

 ## Features